 You can be a DIY enthusiast who after reading the last two lines has suddenly realized the need to have a more creative headboard, and so, the old one has to go.
 Or with you, it’s a matter of need.
-The headboard is past its prime and really needs to be changed.
+For instance, the headboard is past its prime and really needs to be changed.
 But you love it!
-It’s been with you for ages and you can’t seem to let it go.
+After all, it’s been with you for ages.
+As a result, you can’t seem to let it go.
 Whichever category you fall into, I’ve got great news for you: You can keep your old headboard and transform it into something very useful and pretty.

 This option requires less construction.
 Just hammer some nails or hooks into specific points in the headboard, and then hang it upon a large wall.
 Trust me, there is virtually nothing you can’t hang on this rack: coats, towels, and even odd knick-knacks.
 If placed in the kitchen, the headboard-turned-rack is a great way to maximize your small kitchen space.
 You can hang pots, colanders, spoons, herb containers, you name it.
 I think I’m beginning to like this particular option with every passing second.

 This comes in quite handy in kitchens.
 Add some shelves to the flat plane surface of the headboard and presto, you have an open cabinet.
 Once attached to a wall in the kitchen, you can use it for storing crockery such as plates, cups, bowls, saucers etc.

 If you’ve always wanted a unique garden or yard welcome sign, you can’t go wrong with this upcycling option.
 Customize your old headboard with your own welcome greetings and design.
 After all, it’s your headboard, isn’t it?
 Go ahead and place it in your chosen spot.
 You sure would get lots of lovely compliments from visitors and even passersby.